Nowherelands

-A refreshingly original history of the lost countries of the 19th and 20th centuries, examined and illustrated with their postage stamps
+A refreshingly original history of the lost countries of the 19th and 20th centuries, examined and illustrated with the countries’ postage stamps.

 Some of their names, such as Biafra or New Brunswick, will be relatively familiar.
 Others, such as Labuan, Tannu Tuva and Inini, are far less recognizable.
 But all of these lost nations have fascinating stories to tell, whether they were as short-lived as Eastern Karelia, which lasted only a few weeks during the Soviet-Finnish War of 1922, or as long-lasting as the Orange Free State, a Boer Republic that celebrated fifty years as an independent state in the late 1800s.
 Their broad spectrum reflects the entire history of the 19th and 20th centuries, with its ideologies, imperialism, waves of immigration and conflicts both major and minor.